MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 #### Limitations

-- This release is not currently supported on the Dev Channel of the [Windows Insider Program](https://insider.windows.com/en-us/). **This is fixed in v0.8.1**.
+- This release is not currently supported on the Dev Channel of the [Windows Insider Program](https://insider.windows.com). **This is fixed in version 0.8.1**.

 - Desktop apps (C# .NET 5 or C++ desktop): This release is supported for use only in desktop apps (C++ or C# with .NET 5) that are packaged using MSIX.
-To use the Windows App SDK in unpackaged desktop apps, you must use the preview channel.
+To use the Windows App SDK in unpackaged desktop apps, you must use the [experimental release channel](experimental-channel.md).

 - UWP apps: This release is not supported for UWP apps that are used in production environments.
-To use the Windows App SDK in UWP apps, you must use a release from the preview release channel.
-For more information about installing the preview extension, see Set up your development environment.
+To use the Windows App SDK in UWP apps, you must use the [experimental release channel](experimental-channel.md).

-#### Known Issues
+#### Known issues

-- WinUI 3 tooling such as Live Visual Tree, Live Property Explorer, and Hot Reload are currently not supported for the 0.8 release.
-You can expect to see support for these features in Visual Studio 2019 16.11 Preview 3.
+- WinUI 3 tooling such as Live Visual Tree, Live Property Explorer, and Hot Reload in version 0.8 and later requires Visual Studio 2019 16.11 Preview 3 or later.

 - Apps currently using WinUI 3 and the Windows App SDK 0.8 cannot use class libraries that use Project Reunion 0.5.
 Update the class libraries to use the Windows App SDK 0.8.

 - .NET apps must target build 18362 or higher: Your TFM must be set to net5.0-windows10.0.18362 or higher, and your packaging project's must be set to 18362 or higher.
-For more info, see [GitHub issue #921](https://github.com/microsoft/ProjectReunion/issues/921).
+For more info, see [GitHub issue #921](https://github.com/microsoft/WindowsAppSDK/issues/921).

-- You may see the following exception when running your app: NullReferenceException in ABI.Microsoft.UI.Xaml.Data.ICustomProperty.
-For more details, see [GitHub issue #4926](https://github.com/microsoft/microsoft-ui-xaml/issues/4926).

 - You may encounter a crash when switching frequently between light and dark mode.
-This is expected to be fixed in an upcoming version of C#/WinRT.

-- For .NET apps, you may receive the following error when passing in an array of enums: `Object contains non-primitive or non-blittable data.` This is expected to be fixed in an upcoming version of C#/WinRT.
+- For .NET apps, you may receive the following error when passing in an array of enums: `Object contains non-primitive or non-blittable data.` **This is fixed in version 0.8.2**.

 - For .NET apps, there is currently no way  to opt out of an image getting indexed as an app resource using the Visual Studio UI.
 To work around this, add a Directory.Build.targets (see [Customize your build - Visual Studio](/visualstudio/msbuild/customize-your-build) for instructions) to the project and remove the image(s) as follows: